 Locations, Trails, and Choosing the Right Mountain Bike for You

 Colorado offers a wide array of public trails for beginners to the most experienced riders, and everything in between.
 Also, due to Colorado’s booming outdoor industry, you’ll find services that range from guided mountain biking tours to shuttled downhill cycling or simple bike rentals.
 For instance, AVA offers bike adventures from Loveland to Georgetown and others, where they will rent you a bike, shuttle you to your starting location, and pick up the bikes at your final destination.
 Many popular trails in Breckenridge are rated by difficulty, such as Peaks Trail (rated intermediate), Frisco Peninsula Lakeshore Loop (easy), or The Masontown Loops (difficult), making it easy to choose the right one for you.
 And of course, riding into town to celebrate at any one of our local’s favorite restaurants is a breeze at the end of a long day of fun.
 Finally, apps and websites like AllTrails or the MTB Project can be invaluable resources for finding trails near you.

 Mountain Bike Riding Etiquette

 Knowing mountain biking etiquette is an important part of being a responsible rider, and can lead to a safer and more enjoyable day for you and other riders on the trails.
 There are two especially important rules to keep in mind when riding.
-First, riders going downhill on trails have the right of way because momentum is working against them and it’s much harder for them to stop or get out of the way than it is for someone going uphill.
+First, riders going downhill should yield to riders going uphill.
 Second, when approaching pedestrians on a trail, make yourself known by signaling where you are approaching from and which direction you will be heading to prevent accidents.

 For more information check out our FAQs section.